-Transfer of credits and selection of courses are based on transcripts submitted at the time of admission
+Transfer of credits and selection of courses are based on transcripts submitted at the time of admission.
+Transfer of credits should be evaluated as part of the applicant's original admission to the program.

 NON-PROGRAM STUDENTS

 Students are expected to declare a degree objective prior to enrolling in classes.
 Those who enroll with no degree objectives are classified as non-program students.
 Non-program students who meet the admissions requirements but have chosen not to pursue a degree are under no credit hour limit or language concurrence policy requirements.
 Non-program students who are admitted with GPA deficiency are required to achieve the necessary GPA over 9 graduate hours for the masters degrees and 6 graduate credit hours for the doctoral degrees.
 Non-program students who are admitted with course deficiencies are required to achieve the specified course deficiencies in order to be admitted into a program.
 Deficiency courses may be taken concurrently or consecutively.
 Non-program students are not eligible for federal financial aid.